The school has two CNC mills that create models out of dense foam or wood:

 Z (height): 3 in

-The material size must be at least 1” greater than your model size (length and width).
-For height it must be 1/4” greater.
+The material size must be at least 1” greater on each side (length and width) than your model size.

 For example, if your model X-Y is 10” x 5” then your material size must be at least 12” x 7”.

 Time to Mill

 Models take from 1-36 hours to create, depending on the complexity and size of the model, the type of material being milled, and the type of finish requested.
 Only one mill job can be run at a time; therefore, students should plan to queue their files several days in advance of deadlines.
 During peak times, the wait can be more than a week.

 The cost to mill a model is based on time.
 The charge is $0.10 per minute or $6.00 per hour.
 Fees are deducted from your Architecture lab printing account prior to milling.
 If there are insufficient funds in your account, the model will not be milled.
 If you would like to know the cost prior to milling, be sure to check the appropriate box on the CNC Mill Job Submission Form and we will contact you.